myspotontheweb/presentation-iac-continued/README.md

 * [VPC console](https://eu-west-1.console.aws.amazon.com/vpcconsole/home?region=eu-west-1#vpcs:)
 * [EC2 console](https://eu-west-1.console.aws.amazon.com/ec2/home?region=eu-west-1#Instances:)

-## Run the sample to create another environment
+## Use a Workspace to create another environment

-OpenTofu has a mechanism called workspaces to support using the same code to create multiple infrastructure instances
+OpenTofu has a mechanism called [workspaces](https://opentofu.org/docs/cli/workspaces/) to support using the same code to create multiple copies of the same infrastructure.

+**NOTE:**

+* Each workspace has a separate state within your remote backend.

 ```bash
 #